poornimah67-blip/B.Tech-C-programs/README.md

 6. code to swap 2 numbers without using third variable
 7. code to print ASCII value
 8. code to show declaration + initialisation
+9. code to know the size of int,float,double, char data types.